wix/Detox/docs/More.AndroidSupportStatus.md

 ## Differences between iOS and Android
 - Detox Android doesn't wait for Timers scheduled less than 1.5sec in the future.
 Its look ahead threshold is only 15ms.
 - Contrary to iOS, synchronization can not be completely turned off by [device.disablesynchronization()](https://github.com/wix/detox/blob/master/docs/APIRef.DeviceObjectAPI.md#devicedisablesynchronization).
-It turns off only the monitoring of the network.
+It turns off only the monitoring of the network operation at the moment.
 This feature will never be fully implemented as Espresso syncs can not be turned off completely.
-Atlhough, Animation sync might be added to this later.
+It is planned to tie the Animation syncronization too to it.
 - Detox Android doesn't wait for delayed animations. (iOS waits for 1.5sec for delayed animations)
+- Setting up [setURLBlackist](https://github.com/wix/detox/blob/master/docs/APIRef.DeviceObjectAPI.md#deviceseturlblacklisturls) is not supported on Android yet.
+(Coming soon!)

 ## General remarks
 - For a technical reason related to React Native, Detox can not synchronize with native driver animations prior to RN 45.